sile/jsone/doc/jsone.md

 - If the value is `first` then the first duplicate key/value is returned.<br />
 - If the value is `last` then the last duplicate key/value is returned.
 - default: `first`<br />

-`stream`: <br />

-Decode the input in multiple chunks.
-Instead of a result or error, `{incomplete, fun()}` is returned.
-The returned fun takes a single argument and it should called to continue the decoding.
-When all the input has been provided, the fun should be called with `end_stream` or `end_json` to signal the end of input and then the fun returns a result or an error.